 Bicycles on campus are encouraged, and for the best routes on campus, take a look at the University bike map.

 Register your bike on the Transportation & Parking Services website, which also has bike policies and safety regulations.
-For a fee, the Department of Public Safety can provide a U-shaped lock to secure your bike to the many bike stands on campus.
+U-shaped bike locks are available for purchase for $30 at the Transportation and Parking Services office and should be used to secure your bike to the many bike stands on campus.
 If you want to hang your bike in your rental unit, contact the Facilities Customer Service Center to install hooks.

-You may also rent a bike from U-Bikes, a student run organization, or you might want to consider buying a used bike at TigerTrade, the campus website that lists pre-owned items.
+You might want to consider buying a used bike at TigerTrade, the campus website that lists pre-owned items.

 Get help with bike repairs